cloudtoid/gateway-core/README.md

 > Avoid enabling `UseCookies` unless you are confident that this is the behavior that your application needs.

+# Advanced extensibility and configuration

+When using the GatewayCore as a library within your .net core application, you have full control over most portions of the proxy pipeline and other gateway components.

+## Upstream request http client

 ## Gateway settings and options

 - how to pass using DI